Sunday, February 22, 2015

 That is when the days are shortest and the Sun is seemingly less powerful then usual, and plant-life is seemingly dead.
 The Winter Solstice is in fact defined as when the Sun dies and then rises again.

 Egypt was perhaps an exception, their unique dependence on the Nile inverted a lot of things.
 Including making Summer rather then Winter the time they affiliated with death due to the Nile drying up.
-Horus alone of the pagan deities and demigods cited by Christ Mythers was born in winter according to some sources, but it was on the Winter Solstice not the 25th.
-But our documentation of that is shaky and largely dependent on sources no older then Plutarch.
+But our documentation of dates related to Horus and Osiris are shaky and largely dependent on sources no older then Plutarch.
 With even how to interpret/translate what Plutarch said being disagreed on.

-Other sources say he was born on the 5th of the Epagomenal Days, which would be in August on our calendar.
-Plutarch has been cited in support of both dates.
+Some sources say he was born on the 5th of the Epagomenal Days, which would be in August on our calendar.
 An October/November (Khoiak) birth for Horus has also been cited.
 It's important to remember according to the Egyptian kings-list there were two Horuses, the latter the son of the first and Hathor.
-I think it's also possible the answer to the confusion could be that Horus was conceived on or soon after the Winter Soslicise and born in the Spring.
-I have a hunch Orsiis "death(which proceeded Horus conception) was on one of the Solstices.

 This changed because of trying to merge Christianity and Paganism, so modern Neo-Pagans may or may not find reason to justify Births at the Winter Solstice and Death at the Spring Equinox (and claim ancients saw them the same way).
 Just as they'll seek to justify seeing a Virgin Birth as Pagan even though the ancients considered the idea of a goddess being both a mother and a virgin at the same time unthinkable.